standard-procedure/llm_prompts/code_review.md

 - Read the original specification for the work - this may be stored in Linear as "Issue $ARGUMENTS" or in the `docs/tasks` folder as `$ARGUMENTS.md` (ask for clarification if needed).
 The task details may be nested as part of a hierarchy of issues, so read the parent issues as well.
 - Read the project [style-guide](/docs/style-guide.md) to understand any conventions used within the project
-- Fetch the latest version of the `develop` branch, then fetch and switch to the latest version of the feature branch.
-- Merge the `develop` branch into the feature branch, then run database migrations, lint and ensure that tests all pass.
 - Compare the `develop` branch to the feature branch and get a list of files that have changed.
 - *Briefly* evaluate if the code changes deliver all the required functionality and that the test coverage is adequate.
 - Check all exposed endpoints to ensure they have automated authentication/authorisation tests.